mokwathedeveloper/automated_hiring_agent/README.md

 **Made with ❤️ for the Nigerian Tech Ecosystem**

-*© 2025 Godsplan - HiringAgent: AI-Driven Applicant Selection Tool*
+*© 2025 HiringAgent: AI-Driven Applicant Selection Tool*

 </div>